|Values are valid only on day of printing.|

-Extremely low arylsulfatase A levels have been found in some clinically normal parents and other relatives of MLD patients.
-These individuals do not have metachromatic deposits in peripheral nerve tissues, and their urine content of sulfatide is normal.
+Low arylsulfatase A activity has been found in some clinically normal parents and other relatives of MLD patients.
+These individuals do not have metachromatic deposits in peripheral nerve tissues, and their urine content of sulfatides is normal.
 Individuals with this "pseudodeficiency" have been recognized with increasing frequency among patients with other apparently unrelated neurologic conditions as well as among the general population.
 This has been associated with a fairly common polymorphism in the arylsulfatase A gene, which leads to low expression of the enzyme (5%-20% of normal).
-These patients can be difficult to differentiate from actual MLD patients.

 No evidence of ceramide trihexosides or sulfatide accumulation suggests normal enzyme activities.